umami-hep/salt/docs/training.md

 ## Troubleshooting

 If you encounter issues, as a first step you should try pulling the latest updates from `main` to see if your problem has been resolved.
+If you need more help you can post on [mattermost](https://mattermost.web.cern.ch/aft-algs/channels/gnns).

+### Slow Training

+This section contains some suggestions for speeding up trainings.
+Some external advice can be found [here](https://lightning.ai/docs/pytorch/stable/advanced/speed.html) and [here](https://lightning.ai/docs/pytorch/stable/levels/intermediate_level_13.html).

+If you are not producing a "final" version of your model (i.e. with maximum possible performance), but instead are running some studies, you should consider the following:

+- Limit the training statistics (e.g. 20M samples)
+- Reduce the number of epochs you train for (e.g. 20 epochs)
+- Remove any auxiliary tasks
+- [Compile the model][compiled-models]

+Other things you can always do:

+- Use bfloat16 precision
+- Use the maximum possible [batch size](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.callbacks.BatchSizeFinder.html)
+- Increase your effective batch size by [accumulating gradients](https://lightning.ai/docs/pytorch/stable/advanced/training_tricks.html#accumulate-gradients)
+- Ensure you have enough [workers for dataloading](worker-counts)
+- Use newer GPUs if possible
+- Use [multiple GPUs][choosing-gpus]
+- Reduce the size of the model (in particular the number of layers)

 ### Confusing Errors